Hiking the Kuaokalā Trail on Oʻahu, Hawaiʻi

 Distance: 2.6 miles / 4.2 km

-The Kuaokalā Trail in the Waiʻanae Mountains on Oʻahu is easily one of the most beautiful and also least-trafficked trails on the island, due in large part to the trail’s accessibility.
+The Kuaokalā Trail in the Waiʻanae Mountains on Oʻahu is easily one of the most beautiful, secluded trails on the island, due in large part to the trail’s accessibility.

-By this, I mean that there are two separate trailheads that hikers can utilize to access the Kuaokalā Trail, but both are located high in the Waiʻanae Range already.
+By this, I mean that there are two separate trailheads that hikers can utilize to access the Kuaokalā Trail, both located high in the Waiʻanae Range.

-This means that you can either choose to begin via the Space Force Tracking Station, located above Yokohama Bay, or on the Keālia Trail in Mokulēʻia on the North Shore.
+This means that you can either choose to begin via the Space Force Tracking Station, located above Yokohama Bay, or on the Keālia Trail in Mokulēʻia on the North Shore of Oʻahu.

 That being said, my personal preference always favors the Kuaokalā Trail via Keālia because of how annoying and tedious the process can be to access the trailhead from the West Side of Oʻahu, which includes getting a permit, the long drive on Farrington Highway, and dealing with the guided access process through the military base.
 On top of all this, I have even been rejected at the military gate with a valid permit because the Space Force 'forgot to put gas in their car' to escort my group to the public trailhead.